Apply for the Postgraduate Diploma in Musculoskeletal Medicine (PGDipMSM) through the Christchurch campus in 2023Apply Now

 The minimum time in which a candidate may complete the diploma is two years, and the maximum time is four years from commencing study.

 A candidate shall be examined in each paper.

 A candidate who fails an examination may, on the recommendation of the examiners, be admitted to a special examination.

-The Board of Studies may recommend to the Dean of the Faculty of Medicine that a candidate be exempted from up to two papers on the basis of work previously completed for a relevant course of study, to the satisfaction of the Board.
+The Board of Studies may recommend to the Dean of the Otago Medical School that a candidate be exempted from up to two papers on the basis of work previously completed for a relevant course of study, to the satisfaction of the Board.